NextGenTech-Github/AIforFinance/README.md

 ### 1. Stock and Portfolio Performance Analysis

--Rate of return of stocks
+- Rate of return of stocks
--Rate of return of stock portfolios
+- Rate of return of stock portfolios
--Risk of stocks
+- Risk of stocks
--Risk of stock portfolios
+- Risk of stock portfolios
--Sharpe ratio
+- Sharpe ratio

 ### 2. Risk and Correlation Analysis
 -Correlation between stocks